ORG DESIGN

 3. Overall Org & Team Size

 In org design, it is challenging to decide on the overall size of the org, functions, and teams.
 There are many data sets and benchmarks to help guide this decision.
 Some of the most commonly used benchmarks include revenue per employee (productivity), net income ratios, SG&A, and functional breakdowns.
 Our sister company, Kentley Insights has these benchmarks and many more on over 1100+ industries.
+Check out all 3,700 reports and a 25% discount code off the regular price of $295 per report.

 4. Layers & Span of Control